Tokyo Yakult Swallows

+History

 Kokutetsu and Sankei era (1950–1969)

 The franchise was established for the first time in 1950 when the team was created by the owners of what was then Japanese National Railways (now the privatized Japan Railways Group).
 The team name was made the Kokutetsu Swallows.
 The team never finished with a winning record in their entire first decade of the 1950s.
-In 1961, the team ended up being third in the league for first time in their team history.
+In 1961, the team ended up being third in the league for the first time in team history.
 Kokutetsu chose "Swallows" as JNR had an express railway, which at the time, was the fastest in Japan, which was named Tsubame (or 'swallow' in English).
 Other name ideas were railway themed, such as "Service" or "Whistles".
 Express was also considered, but was put out, due to fears within JNR of the team's name in headlines like "Express crashing" when the team was in a slump, or "Express explodes" when the team began winning a lot.
 (This similar issue would be the reason why Randy Bass would have his name lengthened in Japanese as (バース, Bāsu), due to Hanshin owning a bus line at the time, and bus in Japanese is known as (バス, basu), which would similarly have a negative impact on Hanshin's bus line.)

 Pitcher Masaichi Kaneda, nicknamed "The Emperor", starred for the team during this era and was the league's most dominant pitcher.
 Kaneda holds numerous career records in the Japanese leagues.
 For the Swallows, he went 14 straight seasons with at least 20 wins, led the league in strikeouts 10 times, wins three times, ERA three times, and won the Eiji Sawamura Award three times.
 Kaneda pitched for the Swallows from 1950 to 1964.

 In 1965, the team was bought by Sankei Shimbun and Sankei retained the Swallows name for 1 year before switching their name to the Atoms, as they were one of the leading advocates of nuclear energy and because of Astro Boy, which is known as Mighty Atom in Japan, hence the name of the team.
 Astro Boy would then be part of the team's logo.
 Sankei, however, underestimated how costly running a baseball team was, and their ownership would only last 3 seasons.